Justin Devenny

-Justin Devenny (born 11 October 2003) is a professional footballer who plays as a central midfielder or attacking midfielder for club Crystal Palace.
+Justin Devenny (born 11 October 2003) is a professional footballer who plays as a central midfielder, attacking midfielder or wing-back for club Stoke City.
 Born in Scotland, he plays for the Northern Ireland national team.

+An academy graduate of Kilmarnock, Devenny had spells in the lower leagues in Scotland with Broomhill and Airdrieonians before signing for the academy of Crystal Palace in 2023.
+He made his Premier League debut in 2024, going on to win the FA Cup and Community Shield in 2025 (scoring the decisive penalty in the latter) and the UEFA Conference League in 2026.

 Club career

 Early career

 Devenny came through the youth system at Kilmarnock.
 During the 2021–22 season, he was loaned out to Broomhill in the Lowland Football League.
 He joined Airdrieonians initially on loan in February 2022 and made the move permanent that summer.
 Devenny helped Airdrie gain promotion to the Scottish Championship via the play-offs, and scored his first senior goal in the Scottish League Cup win over Cowdenbeath.
 He also scored in the play-off semi-final win against Falkirk and converted a decisive penalty in the shoot-out win for Airdrie in the play-off final in May 2023 against Hamilton Academical.

 Crystal Palace

 Devenny joined Premier League club Crystal Palace in August 2023, to start off in their under-21 development team.
 He made his Premier League debut on 9 November 2024, starting in Palace's 2–0 home loss against Fulham.
-On his second start for the first team on 23 November, he scored his first senior goal for Palace in a 2–2 draw against Aston Villa.
+On his second start for the first team on 23 November, Devenny scored his first senior goal for Palace in a 2–2 draw against Aston Villa.
 He scored in a 2–0 win over Doncaster Rovers on 10 February 2025 in the fourth round of Palace's FA Cup-winning campaign, and was later an unused substitute as Palace won the final on 17 May.

 On 10 August 2025, following a 2–2 draw against Liverpool in the 2025 FA Community Shield, Devenny scored Palace's decisive fifth penalty in the ensuing shootout, winning his second trophy with the club; he had previously come inches away from scoring the game-winning goal in stoppage time.
+Devenny scored his first European goal on 18 December 2025, in a 2–2 draw against Finnish club KuPS in the UEFA Conference League.